burkenyo/sammo-ga-website/web/src/pages/IndexPage.md

 ## Home

 Hello there!
 I am a seasoned software developer and composer in the Greater Boston area.
-There’s not much here yet, but the [Projects page](/projects) is a good place to start!
+Im am interested in the cross-connections between code, music, art, and life.

 ![The way home](__ASSETS_BASE_URL/the-way-home.png)